-The spouses' pension stops.
+The spouses'/civil partner's pension stops.
 The University may pay or restore it if she/he again becomes a widow/widower or if compassionate grounds for so doing arise.
 The children's pension also stops unless the University directs otherwise.